6 May 2022

-Men and women both face pressure to look a certain way and be an “ideal” size and shape.
-We are all bombarded daily by impossible to live up to images of unrealistically young, thin and attractive women and slim, muscular men.
+Men and women face pressure to look a certain way and be an “ideal” size and shape.
+We are all bombarded by countless images that are impossible to live up to.
+From morning to night, the media feeds us with a diet of unrealistically young, thin and attractive women and slim, muscular men.

 Most people start to diet because they feel dissatisfied with their bodies, even when they are a normal weight.
 A study conducted in the USA on over 4000 women aged 25-45, found 74.5% reported concerns about their weight and shape interfered with their happiness¹.

 It’s not surprising many people can’t achieve their ideal body and end up on a diet – weight gain treadmill.
 Often they become preoccupied with food.
-If this carries on over time, a disrupted and unhealthy eating pattern can develop.
+If this carries on over time, a disrupted and unhealthy eating pattern often develops.

 Many people have lived with disordered eating for years.
 They may use restrictive dieting, skipping meals or binge eating as a way to control their weight.
 People with disordered eating often experience a cycle of yo-yo dieting and frequent weight changes.
 Many eat in an unbalanced way, for instance, avoiding a major food group such as carbs or fat.